-- (b) The research fellow must complete a memorandum of understanding in cooperation with the host, stipulating the general conditions of the award and the research to be undertaken. - (c) In order to complete the documentation mentioned in (a) and (b) above, a registration process at the UFS must be followed to register the person concerned as a postdoctoral research fellow. - (d) Progress reports must be submitted according to the stipulations agreed upon.
+- (a) By way of acceptance of the postdoctoral research fellowship, the research fellow must submit an application form for registration as a postdoctoral research fellow for the current academic year. - (b) The research fellow must complete a memorandum of understanding in cooperation with the host, stipulating the general conditions of the award and the research to be undertaken. - (c) In order to complete the documentation mentioned in (a) and (b) above, a registration process must be followed at the UFS to register the person concerned as a postdoctoral research fellow. - (d) Progress reports must be submitted according to the stipulations agreed upon.